OlleMattsson/yijing/static/iching-lite.md

 wealth    at their command, they take care of all forms of life and all forms of culture   and do everything to further them, and at the proper time.

-THE LINES

-Nine at the beginning means:

-Innocent behavior brings good fortune.

-The original impulses of the heart are always good, so that we may follow them confidently, assured of good fortune and achievement of our aims.

-Six in the second place means:

-If one does not count on the harvest while plowing,

-Nor on the use of the ground while clearing it,
-It furthers one to undertake something.

-We should do every task for its own sake as time and place demand and not with an eye to the result.
-Then each task turns out well, and anything we undertake succeeds.

-Six in the third place means:

-Undeserved misfortune.

-The cow that was tethered by someone
-Is the wanderer's gain, the citizen's loss.

-Sometimes undeserved misfortune befalls a man at the hands of another, as for instance when someone passes by and takes a tethered cow along with    him.
-His gain is the owner's loss.
-In all transactions, no matter how innocent,    we must accommodate ourselves to the demands of the time, otherwise unexpected    misfortune overtakes us.

-Nine in the fourth place means:

-He who can be persevering
-Remains without blame.

-We cannot lose what really belongs to us, even if we throw it away.
-Therefore we need have no anxiety.
-All that need concern us is that we should   remain true to our own natures and not listen to others.
-Nine in the fifth place means:

-Use no medicine in an illness
-Incurred through no fault of your own.
-It will pass of itself.

-An unexpected evil may come accidentally from without.
-If it does not originate in one's own nature or have a foothold there, one should not resort to external means to eradicate it, but should quietly let nature take its course.
-Then improvement will come of itself.

-Nine at the top means:

-Innocent action brings misfortune.

-Nothing furthers.

-When, in a given situation, the time is not ripe for further progress, the best thing to do is to wait quietly, without ulterior designs.
-If one    acts thoughtlessly and tries to push ahead in opposition to fate, success    will not be achieved.

-<a name="26"></a>
 26. Ta Ch'u / The Taming Power of the Great
 -------------------------------------------